Benefits of Test Automation: $300 Million Lost Due to a Software Error

 One software was processing values in Newtons, while the other in Pounds.
 The two software were misinterpreting and miscommunicating values.
 As a result, there was an 80 to 90 Kilometers difference between the predicted and the actual altitudes.

-To know the full story on the Mars Climate Orbiter and more info on Test Automation, click the photo above.
+To know the full story on the Mars Climate Orbiter and for more information on Test Automation, watch the video below.

 Fear the Wrongly Tested Software